rdnfn/bauwerk/docs/early-access/advanced/wrappers.rst

 Wrappers
 ======================

-Beobench provides a number of wrappers for its environments based on the `OpenAI Gym wrappers <https://www.gymlibrary.dev/api/wrappers/>`_.
+Bauwerk provides a number of wrappers for its environments based on the `OpenAI Gym wrappers <https://www.gymlibrary.dev/api/wrappers/>`_.
 To use one of the wrappers, simply apply it to a Bauwerk environment.
 For example:

 .. code-block:: python